 Exams and Tests

 Your doctor also may check your sense of smell and ask you questions about your mood.

 In some cases, your doctor will have you try a medicine for Parkinson's disease.
 If that medicine helps your symptoms, it may help the doctor find out if you have the disease.

-No known treatment can stop or reverse the breakdown of nerve cells that causes Parkinson's disease.
+There is no cure for Parkinson's disease.
 But there are many treatments that can help your symptoms and improve your quality of life.
 You may not need treatment if your symptoms are mild.

-You'll need to see members of your health care team regularly (every 3 to 6 months, or as directed) for adjustments in your treatment as your condition changes.
+You'll need to see members of your health care team regularly (every 3 to 6 months, or as directed) to adjust your treatment as your condition changes.

 Treatments for Parkinson's include:

-- Treatment for mental problems.
-You or your family members may notice that you begin to have problems with memory, problem solving, learning, and other mental functions.
+You or your family members may notice that you start to have problems with memory, problem solving, learning, and other mental functions.
 When these problems keep you from doing daily activities, it is called dementia.
 There are medicines that can help treat dementia in people with Parkinson's.

 Your doctor, other health professionals, or Parkinson's support groups can help you get emotional support and education about the illness.
 This is important both early and throughout the course of the disease.

-- Eat healthy foods, including plenty of fruits, vegetables, grains, cereals, legumes, poultry, fish, lean meats, and low-fat dairy products.
+- Eat healthy foods.
+This includes plenty of fruits, vegetables, grains, cereals, legumes, poultry, fish, lean meats, and low-fat dairy products.

 - Exercise and do physical therapy.
 They have benefits in both early and advanced stages of the disease.

-- Deal with tremor.
-This may include putting a little weight on your hand to help reduce tremor and restore control.
+- Work on your tremor.
+This may include things like putting a little weight on your hand to help reduce tremor and restore control.

 - Improve speech quality by working with a speech therapist (also called a speech-language pathologist).